Gamma and neutron radiation from condensed matter: AUXILIARY SOLUTIONS

-We start with the Dirac equation for electron in the standard representation when the total bispinor consists of two spinors $\Phi(\vec r,t)$ and $\Theta(\vec r,t)$ \cite{LANDAU2}.
-We suppose the central potential well $U(r)$ to satisfy the condition of harmonic oscillator $U(r)\simeq U(0)+U''(0)r^2/2$ at $r\rightarrow 0$.
-An atomic electron is acted by the nucleus Coulomb field, that can be written in the approximate form
+The central potential well $U(r)$ is supposed to satisfy the condition of harmonic oscillator $U(r)\simeq U(0)+U''(0)r^2/2$ at $r\rightarrow 0$.
+An atomic electron is acted by the nucleus electrostatic field produced by the electric charge $Ze$.
+The nuclear charge density is supposed to be spherically symmetric and homogeneously distributed within the sphere of the radius $r_N$ \cite{BAR}.
+In this case

-Here $U(0)\simeq -Ze^2/r_N\sim -1\,MeV$, $r_N\sim 10^{-13}cm$ is the nuclear radius and $Z$ is the atomic number.
-We do not describe here detailed nuclear charge distribution.
-It is discussed in \cite{BAR}.
+where $\lambda=Ze^2/2r^{3}_{N}$.
 The radiative correction to the Coulomb field (due to vacuum polarization) $(2e^2/3\pi\hbar c)\ln(0.24\hbar/mcr)$ \cite{LANDAU2} is negligible at $r\sim r_N$.
 As shown below, short distances are mainly significant, whereas an influence of other atomic electrons is minor.